 All materials needed are included.
-We supply everything needed to enable you to make your knife including all safety equipment except footware.
-All aprons , gloves, goggles ect are supplied.
+We supply everything needed to enable you to make your knife including all safety equipment except footwear.
+All aprons , gloves, goggles etc are supplied.

-Also included in the cost is a cooked lunch at our local pub ( and a beer , wine or soft drink) .
+Also included in the cost is a cooked lunch at our local pub .

-Due to the specialist nature of this course , we cannot give refunds within one month of the course running .
+Due to the specialist nature of this course , we cannot give any refunds within five weeks of the course running .

 Of course complimentary tea, coffee of cordial drinks are available at any time and we have been even known to hand out hobnobs or some other suitable biscuits as well!